TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_1_Before_Aggregation_Can_Run_Pre_Flight.md

-# Part 1 – Before Aggregation Can Run (Pre‑Flight)
+# Part 1 – Before Aggregation Can Run (Pre‑Flight) — Teaching Mastery Edition

 [⬅️ Back to Home](../README.md)

 ---

-## Purpose
+## Why This Part Exists

-Pre‑Flight is the thinking and setup that happens before you ever press Run.
+Pre‑Flight is everything you do **before** you press Run.
-It is not about speed.
-It is about certainty.

-When pre‑flight is weak, aggregation does not always fail loudly.
-It often fails quietly, and you only notice later when identities, access, or certifications look wrong.

-Think of this like cooking.
-If ingredients are missing or mislabeled, the dish will taste wrong even if you follow the recipe perfectly.
+Not to make things faster.
+To make things **predictable**.

+A bad run usually doesn’t fail loudly.
+It finishes politely… and builds the wrong truth.

+Think of cooking:

+- Wrong ingredients → bad dish
+- Even with a perfect recipe

+Pre‑Flight is checking ingredients before cooking.

 ---

-## Where This Fits in the Master Flow
+## Where This Fits in the Big Engine

-This part lives before the engine even starts.
+Pre‑Flight lives **before** the engine starts.

 Master Flow:

 Trigger → Extract → Normalize → Persist → Correlate → Evaluate → Recompute → Publish

 Pre‑Flight decides whether pressing Trigger even makes sense.

-If the setup is wrong, the engine will only amplify the mistakes.
+If Pre‑Flight is wrong, the engine just amplifies the mistake.

 Mental picture: